 - People over the age of 60 are most at risk.
 The following conditions also increase vulnerability: cardiovascular disease, diabetes, chronic respiratory disease, abnormally high blood pressure, and cancer.

-- Tests for the virus remain limited.
-If you are not experiencing the symptoms noted above, and you are not part of what is considered a vulnerable population, you will likely not be given a test.
-If you feel unwell but are not experiencing the stated symptoms, don’t panic.
+- If you feel unwell but are not experiencing the previously stated symptoms, don’t panic.
 Maintain social distance and follow the same treatment strategies you normally would when experiencing a cold or flu-like illness.

 - Illinois residents are required wear masks when in public.

 If you want more facts and information about the virus, check out the resources below.